AI executive agent autonomously navigating a booking website to schedule appointments

 Q: How much does this cost to run?

-Claude Code is $20/month for Pro.
+Claude Code is $20/month for Pro ($100-$200/month for Max if you need heavier usage).
 Playwright is free.
 The actual API usage per booking is pennies.
 Way less than the value of my time.

 Ready to Automate Your Life Admin?

-The best part about building these agents: once you've done it once, you see the pattern everywhere.
+The best part about building an AI agent: once you've done it once, you see the pattern everywhere.

 Start with something small and annoying.
 A booking you keep putting off.
 A form you fill out repeatedly.
 A check you run manually every week.

-Build the agent.
+Build the AI agent.
 Watch it work.
 Then ask yourself: what else could this do?

-If you want help building custom agents for your business workflows—scheduling, coordination, data entry, whatever keeps falling through the cracks—that's exactly what we do.
+If you want help building custom AI agents for your business workflows, scheduling, coordination, data entry, whatever keeps falling through the cracks, that's exactly what we do.

 Check out our automation services or read about how we built a data pipeline with AI agents for another example of what's possible.